ByteSizedDev/The_Irish_Cookie_Store/README.md

 ## User Goals

-* Buy cookies
+* Buy cookies.

 * See flavors, pictures and images of products.

-* Pay safely
+* Pay safely.

 ## User Stories

-* As a user I would like to be able to purchase my cookies safely and securly over the internet.
+* As a user I would like to be able to purchase my cookies safely and securely over the internet.

 * As a user I would like to see information about the cookies.

-* As a user I would like to be able to purchase cookies individually aswel as a selection box.
+* As a user I would like to be able to purchase cookies individually or as a selection box.

 ## Structure

-* The website is build using mulitpal pages, using Django apps.
+* The website is build using multipal pages, using Django apps.

 * Each page has a navbar and footer container social links.